LauraBertola/Tutorials/RADseq/Ipyrad.md

 -c    run on 4 cores

 For those who are interested in what goes on under the hood:
-Any time Ipyrad is invoked it performs a few housekeeping operations:
+Any time ipyrad is invoked it performs a few housekeeping operations:
 1. Load the assembly object - Since this is our first time running any steps we need to initialize our assembly.
-2. Start the parallel cluster - Ipyrad uses a parallelization library called ipyparallel.
+2. Start the parallel cluster - ipyrad uses a parallelization library called ipyparallel.
 Every time we start a step we fire up the parallel clients.
 This makes your assemblies go **smokin'** fast.
 3. Do the work - Actually perform the work of the requested step(s) (in this case demultiplexing reads to samples).
 4. Save, clean up, and exit - Save the state of the assembly, and spin down the ipyparallel cluster.

-As a convenience Ipyrad internally tracks the state of all your steps in your current assembly, so at any time you can ask for results by invoking the `-r` flag.
+As a convenience ipyrad internally tracks the state of all your steps in your current assembly, so at any time you can ask for results by invoking the `-r` flag.
 We also use the `-p` argument to tell it which params file (i.e., which assembly) we want it to print stats for.

 ```
 ipyrad -p params-cheetah.txt -r